hunter-college-ossd-spr19/Chocolate-Spaghet-weekly/README.md

 6. Edit the `_config.yml` file and follow the instructions in the comments in that file.

-7. Edit the `about.md` file to include some information about yourself (make sure that you are using markdown to format this page.)
+7. Edit the `about.md` file to include some information about yourself.
+Since the blog posts and this file are public, everyone can see what you put there, so give some thought to what you would like to say.
+In any case, make sure that you use *Markdown* to format this page.

 8. After you have completed all of the steps above, modify this `README.md` file so that it contains a short description of your repository.